confluentinc/kafka-streams-examples/README.md

 If you want to experiment with the Scala examples in this repository, you need a version of Scala that supports Java 8 and SAM / Java lambda (e.g. Scala 2.11 with `-Xexperimental` compiler flag, or 2.12).

+If you are compiling with Java 9+, you'll need to have Scala version 2.12+ to be compatible with the Jav version.

 <a name="packaging-and-running"/>